DimaKatout/amman-301d2/class-13/README.md

 ## Overview

-Today we will be discussing how to create a new resource from an HTML5 form.
-This approach is likely different from how you have used forms before.
-You will be able to enter information about a book into the form and ultimately add it to your database.
+Today we will discuss how to send DELETE and PUT requests with an HTML5 form.
+We introduce the ability to update or delete a book from the collection through a form, using the middleware `method-override` on the server.

 ## Daily Plan